-So, just comparing your software costs on the surface is not enough.
-While looking at your Total Cost of Ownership estimate, you must include costs associated with implementation, operations, replacement and upgrades at the end of the system lifecycle.
+ERP system is fully interoperable with existing systems.
+Several Cloud-based applications must be procured.
+The software application cost includes supporting products and services, such as add-on applications, ISV solutions, customizations, and other integrations.
+While looking at the Total Cost of Ownership estimate, businesses must include costs associated with implementation, operations, replacement, and upgrades at the end of the system lifecycle.

 Implementation, customizations and training